Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 A number of our employees have been called upon to serve as relief workers to help with the hurricane devastation.
 Do laws such as USERRA protect them as they would National Guard members, reservists, and other members of the uniformed services?

 Probably, yes.
 Congress created the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) in an effort to bring the laws regarding military leave up to date with the realities of military service and modern workplace law.
-Although USERRA initially received little attention, it has gained new prominence for legislators and employers alike since the terrorist attacks on 9/11, and likely will again in the wake of recent hurricanes.
+Although USERRA initially received little attention, it has gained new prominence for legislators and employers alike in the wake of recent hurricanes.

 What does USERRA cover?